FluxML/fluxml.github.io/_posts/2020-06-29-acclerating-flux-torch.md

 julia> torch_resnet = resnet |> torch
 ```

 Of course this is not just limited to `ResNet`.
-Many architectures would benefit from this - such as `VGG`, `DenseNet`, `Inception`s etc. Check out [Metalhead.jl](https://github.com/FluxML/Metalhead.jl) for some common image classification models.
+Many architectures would benefit from this - such as `VGG`, `DenseNet`, `Inception` etc. Check out [Metalhead.jl](https://github.com/FluxML/Metalhead.jl) for some common computer vision models.
 It also helps improve performance in models such as YOLO via [ObjectDetector.jl](https://github.com/r3tex/ObjectDetector.jl).
-In addition, large hard to train models like RCNNs also benefit from these kernels as well.
+In addition, large hard to train models like RCNNs also benefit from these kernels.

 ### Installation